nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_medication_statement.md

 #### Medication Statement for Medical Devices (not coded in dm+d) ####

 Some medical devices, trial drugs, non-UK sourced drugs etc. are not coded in dm+d.
-In these cases, the same pattern as for Medication Statement (Active Medications) should be following, using Medication.code.text, rather than Medication.code
+In these cases, the same pattern as for Medication Statement (Active Medications) should be following, using Medication.code.text, rather than Medication.code.
 <table>
 <tr><th>DCH Data Item</th><th>FHIR Resource element</th><th>Mandatory/<br/>Required/<br/>Optional</th><th>Notes</th></tr>
 <tr><td>Medication Device Entry (not in dm+d)</td><td>CareConnect-DCH-Medication-1.code.text</td><td>Optional</td><td>Medication and medical devices not in dm+d should use Medication.code.text, and follow the same pattern as Medication Statement (Active Medications)</td></tr>
 </table>

-#### Medication Statement for Discontinued medications ####
+#### Medication Statement for Discontinued Medications ####

 Discontinued medications uses a List resource to bound all the discontinued medications.
 Discontinued medications include those that have been stopped during this episode of care.